* This is the Consumer Version. *

 Hyperparathyroidism: One or more of the four parathyroid glands secrete too much parathyroid hormone, which helps control the amount of calcium in blood.

-Too much calcium: Occasionally, hypercalcemia develops in people with peptic ulcers if they drink a lot of milk and take calcium-containing antacids for relief.
+Too much calcium intake: Occasionally, hypercalcemia develops in people with peptic ulcers if they drink a lot of milk and take calcium-containing antacids for relief.
 The resulting disorder is called the milk-alkali syndrome.

-Too much vitamin D: If people take very high daily doses of vitamin D over several months, the amount of calcium absorbed from the digestive tract increases substantially.
+Too much vitamin D intake: If people take very high daily doses of vitamin D over several months, the amount of calcium absorbed from the digestive tract increases substantially.

 Cancer: Cells in kidney, lung, and ovary cancers may secrete large amounts of a protein that, like parathyroid hormone, increases the calcium level in blood.
-These effects are considered a paraneoplastic syndrome (see Paraneoplastic Syndromes).
-Calcium can also be released into blood when cancer spreads (metastasizes) to bone and destroys bone cells.
+These effects, called humoral hypercalcemia of cancer, are considered a paraneoplastic syndrome.
+Calcium can also be released into the blood when cancer spreads (metastasizes) to bone and destroys bone cells.
 Such bone destruction occurs most commonly with prostate, breast, and lung cancers.
 Multiple myeloma (a cancer involving bone marrow) can also lead to the destruction of bone and result in hypercalcemia.
 Other cancers can increase the calcium level in blood by means not yet fully understood.

 Bone disorders: If bone is broken down (resorbed) or destroyed, calcium is released into the blood, sometimes causing hypercalcemia.
 In Paget disease, bone is broken down, but the calcium level in blood is usually normal.
-However, the calcium level can become too high if people with Paget disease become dehydrated or spend too much time sitting or lying down—when the bones are not bearing weight.
+However, the calcium level can become too high in people with Paget disease who become dehydrated or spend too much time sitting or lying down—when the bones are not bearing weight.
+Severe hyperthyroidism can also cause hypercalcemia by increasing resorption of bone tissue.

 Inactivity: Rarely, people who are immobilized, such as those who are paralyzed, or people who must remain in bed for a long time, develop hypercalcemia because calcium in bone is released into the blood when bones do not bear weight for long periods of time.